 The Universe isn’t a willy nilly place, there are spiritual laws that govern energy and how it moves and progresses.
 The Law of Accountability and the Law of Manifestation are two of the biggest that govern this topic.
 Suicide has an impact on your accountability to all the other souls you’ve touched in your life, and how the energy you’ve created will ripple through the Universe and touch others.
 It’s not a flat ripple like you might see on the surface of water.
 But rather it’s a sphere with ripples moving out in every direction.
 Your energy touches someone who acts on the energy you shared and they touch someone, who uses that energy to make a choice that affects others tomorrow, next month or even next year and beyond for decades to come.

 That’s a pretty big deal.
 So in matters of suicide, there’s a hefty karmic consequence.
 The soul enters a state of limbo.
 A place of unconscious awareness.
 If you’ve never seen the movie “What Dreams May Come” with Robin Williams, you should.
-This movie depicts the process of suicide and limbo pretty perfectly.
+This movie depicts the process of suicide and limbo pretty well.
 You don’t end the darkness you maybe going through in life.
 You take it with you and dwell in it for a long time.
 How long?
-No one knows.
-Potentially for ever.
+Depends on the individual soul.

 When All Is Said